 The immune system broadly has two functions: recognition & defence.

 Vaccine technology aims to teach the immune system without the body having to confront an actual deadly infection.
 Traditional vaccine technology includes: live-attenuated, killed whole-cell and subunit antigen vaccines.
 What all of these vaccines have in common is that they create a pronounced antibody response to the infectious agent.
 These approaches have been successful in generating a broad arsenal of effective vaccines.
 However, some diseases have proven frustratingly unsusceptible to antibody-based approaches.
-These diseases have in common that they require a strong cell-mediated (T cell mediated) response as well as a humoral response (for instance, malaria & influenza), which are the potential targets for viral vector technology.
+These diseases have in common that they require a strong cell-mediated (T cell mediated) response as well as a humoral response (for instance, malaria, HIV & influenza), which are the potential targets for viral vector technology.

 The Vaccitech methodology involves delivering either one or two heterologous viral vector vaccines, each encoding the same antigen, several weeks to months apart.